Elskom/Els_kom_new/readme.txt

 	+Fixed multiple instance error message icon.
 	+Fixed issue where Els_kom main window shows under the multiple instance error message.
+	+Removed pack.bat and unpack.bat.
+They been replaced with something much more manageable and goes out of date far fewer times.

 =============================================================================
                              Els_kom v1.4.9.6